ivorszaniszlo/comnica/README.md

 ## To Test <a id="to-test"></a>

 Cypress is used for automated responsive testing.
-The tests simulate different screen sizes, such as mobile and desktop views, to ensure the application is properly responsive.
+The tests simulate different screen sizes, such as mobile, tablet, and desktop views, across multiple browsers to ensure the application is properly responsive.

 ### Run Cypress tests: